 One of my friends has all the first joints missing from the hand which he holds his cellphone.
 He just got a HUGE phone, but it is very difficult and painful for him to hold.
 The device I found is called "Lazy Hands" It comes in a 2 or 3 loop version–available from amazon.
 You stick the device to the back of your phone, or phone case, and slip your fingers into the loops.

-My Soap BoxI’m exasperated by the high price of specialized technology for people with disabilities, and frustrated because government agencies, at least the ones I know about, frequently recommend the most expensive of all the available options.
-The people making the recommendations seem to have a one track mind, or possibly an agenda, never looking for free or low cost alternatives, and they are rarely knowledgeable about more recent products and software.
-Watch a New York Times video to understand what I mean about lower cost options.
+My Soap Box I’m exasperated by the high price of specialized technology for people with disabilities, and frustrated because government agencies, at least the ones I know about, frequently recommend the most expensive of all the available options.
+So I want to show people how to have technology which can help them without it costing a fortune.

 Most of my students are blind or have low vision.
 Some have no speech, some have little or no use of their hands, while others have intellectual challenges.
 The thing that all these people have in common is that using a computer can help them communicate and learn in a way that was only a dream 10 or 15 years ago.